 The UFS 3.0 albeit fast in sequential speeds (read & write) had its shortcomings when it comes to random reads.
 On its anniversary, JEDEC has released the successor – UFS 3.1 specification (version: JESD220E).
-It claims to bring improvements in the performance, power-efficiency and price point.
+It claims to bring improvements in performance, power efficiency, and price point.

 Furthermore, the committee has also issued a standard by the name JESD220-3 aka UFS Host Performance Booster (HPB) Extension, which is an optional add-on to the UFS 3.1 standard.
 Together, UFS 3.1 + HPB is expected to propel faster and consistent performance.

 Now, you may obviously have questions like how it achieves the same and the amount of difference it brings about.
 Especially since brands are still employing the UFS 3.0 and are boasting better results.